seyon99/AI-Caption-Generator/README.md

 # Image-Classifier

+## About
-RESTful web service to classify images built using Kotlin + Spring Boot
+A RESTful web service to generate image captions using a Convolutional Neural Network (CNN).

 IN PROGRESS

+## Technologies Used
+  - Kotlin
+  - Spring Boot
+  - Python
+  - TensorFlow
+  - Keras
+  - AWS Lambda, S3